falcopackages/falco-cli/docs/guides/index.rst

 .. note::
     I want to use GitHub discussions mostly for the guides part, and issues (broken code) for the CLI part.

-A lot of the content here is geared toward beginners to intermediate developers, but more toward the latter.
-It is assumed that you have at least completed one or two django projects (like the `official Django tutorial <https://docs.djangoproject.com/en/5.0/intro/tutorial01/>`_).
-I believe you need to have that level of familiarity to feel comfortable reading these guides.
-However, I will try to make them as digestible as possible and provide enough external resources for deeper understanding.
+Most  of the stuff here is aimed at folks who are somewhere between beginners and intermediate developers, leaning more towards the intermediate side.
+It's kinda assumed that you've done a couple of Django projects
+(like the official `Django tutorial <https://docs.djangoproject.com/en/5.0/intro/tutorial01/>`_).
+I reckon you need to be pretty familiar with the framework to feel comfortable reading these guides.
+But hey, I'll do my best to make them as easy to digest as possible and provide enough external resources for a deeper understanding.

 External Ressources
 -------------------